Clover-090/Balatro-Cloverfied/README.md

 # Balatro: Clover-fied

-A mod made by me and my friends, adding new jokers based around in-jokes and games we like.
+A mod made by me and my friends, adding new jokers that are mostly based around in-jokes and games we like.

 Deckskins and other cosmetic changes in the [Freinds of clover expansion!](https://github.com/Clover-090/Clover-fied-Friends-of-Clover-expansion).

-Requires Steammodded and its dependancies to run.
+Requires Steammodded and its dependencies to run.